 I have not met Dr. Riedel in person but I am quite familiar with his research because during last 5 years my research interests were in the same field of local electric and dielectric measurements using scanning probe microscopy.
 Upon entering this field I have discovered that among few research groups, which are pursuing the attractive goal of bringing dielectric spectroscopy measurements to the small scale, two teams: one in Northeastern University in Boston and another - in San Sebastian (Universidad del Pais Vasco) are the most advanced ones.
-These groups have also joint papers as the evidence of their close collaboration.
+These groups have also joint papers (for which Dr, Riedel is the first author) as the evidence of their close collaboration.
 Dr. Riedel was the most active participants of this collaboration.
 His extraordinary ability in this area has been demonstrated by providing a major contribution to original scientific publications to high rank research periodicals.
+Dr. Riedel’s research has widely spread to the community and has been cited by numerous groups (including mine) in US and internationally.

 In the paper “Determination of the nanoscale dielectric constant by means of a double pass method using electrostatic force microscopy”, which was published in Journal of Applied Physics in 2009, the researchers for the first time, conducted quantitative measurement of dielectric constants of two polymers in a small location of a couple of tens of nanometer in diameter.
 The obtained results, which were generated by the interplay between the experimental measurements and their appropriate theoretical analysis, has proved the unique ability of atomic force microscopy (AFM) based techniques for quantitative studies of dielectric properties at the small scale.
 This achievement is extremely important for modern material characterization because the dimensions of functional and technological structures are continuously shrinking to the nanometer scale.

 This work was followed by another – “Nanodielectric mapping of a model polystyrene-poly(vinyl acetate) blends by electrostatic force microscopy”, which has appeared in 2010 in Physical Review E, that extend the local measurements to the imaging of heterogeneous structures and to distinguishing their individual constituents and lateral distribution.
 This characterization capability is invaluable for the advanced compositional analysis of multi-component materials, which are dominant in majority of technological applications.

 The follow-up of this work has been published in the paper “Imaging dielectric relaxation in nanostructures polymers by frequency modulation electrostatic force microscopy”, which was published in Applied Physics Letters in 2010.
 In this manuscript, the authors reported the important results of not only practical applications but also fundamental science.
 The various properties of amorphous polymers undergo changes on the transition from elastic to rubbery behavior, which happens in the glass transition region where molecular motion if macromolecules is liberated.
 Macroscopic measurements of such transitions are often examined with dielectric spectroscopy, particularly, for the materials with a large content of dipoles or charged molecules.
 Again the observations of this phenomenon at the small scale have not been done until the AFM-based dielectric measurements were initiated.
 The mentioned paper is one of the first, which addressed and well documented this capability.
 In general, the mentioned papers have a strong impact on the characterization of the local electric and dielectric behavior of materials and they become of fundamental importance in this application field.